 A: You can pay virtually any business or individual with a mailing address within the United States and Puerto Rico.
 For example, you can pay utilities, cable bills, credit cards, or individuals such as a landlord, babysitter, or relative.

-A: Simply log in to your Mobile/Online Banking, select Payments from the main menu and follow the prompts.
+A: Simply log in to your Digital Banking, select Payments from the main menu and follow the prompts.
 You can also select Pay A Bill icon on the dashboard and follow the prompts.

 A: The first step is to add a payee, the person or company you wish to pay.